teler-sh/teler/README.md

 ### Resources

-All external resources used in this teler are **NOT** from us.
+All external resources used in this teler are **NOT** provided by us.
 See all peoples who involved in this resources at [teler Resource Collections](https://github.com/kitabisa/teler-resources).

 ## Pronunciation